digitaltrails/vdu_controls/src/vdu_controls/resources/docs/help.md

       --separate-status-bar|--no-separate-status-bar
                             separate the status-bar from the toolbar
                             ``--no-separate-status-bar`` is the default
+      --tick-marks|--no-tick-marks
+                            show tick marks on control-sliders.
+                            ``--tick-marks`` is the default
       --laptop-panel|--no-laptop-panel
                             allow laptop panels to be controlled
                             ``--laptop-panel`` is the default